 Make a Nutrition plan

 You need to feed your dog the right kind of food and nutrition.
-But the fact that I wanna emphasize that If you are not an authority in this space, do not try to create your own nutrition plan for your dog.
+But the fact what I wanna emphasize is that If you are not an authority in this space, do not try to create your own nutrition plan for your dog.
 So, consult a veterinarian and make an appropriate nutrition plan.

 Make an Exercise plan